samleybrize/php-cryptopp/README.md

 ## Documentation

-Full documentation is not available for now.
+Full documentation is not finalized yet.
+You can see the current version in the [wiki](/wiki).

 See the PHP stubs available in the [php-stubs](php-stubs) directory, which may be also used in your IDE for code completion.

 ## Status